Why rotate tires?

-Rotate tires — why you should ignore the idiots who say don’t rotate tires
+Why you should ignore the idiots who say you don’t rotate tires

 The idiots who maintain that you shouldn’t rotate your tires use a financial reason to justify their insane advice.
 They argue that if you add up all the tire rotation charges you would have saved by not rotating your tires, you could have paid about half the cost of a new set of tires.
 Let’s take a look at that faulty reasoning.

-But you’ll also wear out your tires faster and wind up with less traction, longer stopping distances, more hydroplaning.
+Worse than the cost however, if the fact that worn tires provide less traction, longer stopping distances, more hydroplaning.
 It’s not worth it!

 Now let’s discuss why tire rotation is important